 Recovery models offered by SQL Server.

-Before to create a backup plan with the help of backup and restore software learn SQL Server recovery models.
-Each backup within SQL Server is impacted by transaction log.
+Before creating a backup plan with the help of backup and restore software learn SQL Server recovery models.
+Each backup within SQL Server is impacted by the transaction log.
 The processes of transaction log management are operated by the database Recovery Models.
 There are certainly three recovery models:

 - Full.
 All transactions are created to the log.
 The log can only be truncated with a log backup procedure.
 Point-in-time recovery with this recovery model is possible.